Vamsi-Somepalli/ICA8_Testing/target/classes/README.md

 When there is already a mistake in the input string (for example  011 ), then return  -1.
 if there is any other mistake (for example 01A), then return -1.

+urinals.dat is in "src/main/resources/urinals.dat"
+rule file will be generated in same resources folder i.e. src/main/resources The Latest rule file will always be rule+counter+.txt if resource file contains rule.txt,rule1.txt,rule2.txt and user run this code again from file input, then new rule file will be rule3.txt